Jazzy (singer): Ireland and UK chart hits

 On 26 November 2021, Jazzy featured as lead vocals on the Belters Only's song "Make Me Feel Good", which charted at No. 4 on the UK Singles Chart and No. 1 on the Irish Singles Chart, making them the first Irish dance act to top said chart since Mark McCabe did so with Maniac 2000.
 On 25 March 2022, Belters Only & Jazzy released a second single together titled "Don't Stop Just Yet", which charted at No. 84 on the UK Singles Chart.

 On 10 March 2023, Jazzy released her first solo single titled "Giving Me", which peaked at No. 3 on the UK Singles Chart and at No. 1 on the Irish Singles Chart, making her the first Irish solo female artist to top said chart since Julie-Anne Dineen did so with Do You Believe?, and the first Irish female artist to reach No. 1 on Spotify.

-On 3 October 2025, Jazzy released the DJ mix Gewew Selects that Jazzy said "is made up of new tunes from me, some banging remixes and other tracks I love and have been playing out forever."
+On 3 October 2025, Jazzy released the DJ mix Gewah Selects that she said "is made up of new tunes from me, some banging remixes and other tracks I love and have been playing out forever."